Mass Effect: Andromeda & the Bioware Crisis - Part 1

 What is Bioware?

 Bioware is a video game development studio that was originally founded by doctors who wanted to make video games with deep, rich, and interesting stories.
 A wild and unexpected choice to be sure for people who had already dedicated so much of their time to learning medicine.
 Dr. Ray Muzyka, Dr. Greg Zeschuk, and Dr. Augustine Yip founded the company in 1995.
-While Dr. Yip departed the company after only a few years, Dr. Muzyka and Dr. Zeschuk continued to push the company forward and, up until 2007 when Bioware was acquired by Electronic Arts, their studio was one of the most successful independent developers out there.
+While Dr. Yip departed the company after only a few years, Dr. Muzyka and Dr. Zeschuk continued to push the company forward, and, up until 2007 when Bioware was acquired by Electronic Arts, their studio was one of the most successful independent developers out there.

-Their success was due in no small part to the creative efforts behind the teams developing games with engrossing stories, interesting characters, and fully flushed-out worlds.
-While some may argue that the plots to their stories were sometimes a little too straightforward, no one could deny the ability of Bioware to build a world full of fun and interesting characters.
+Their success was due in no small part to the creative efforts behind the teams developing games with engrossing stories, interesting characters, and fully fleshed-out worlds.
+While some may argue that the plots of their stories were sometimes a little too straightforward, no one could deny the ability of Bioware to build a world full of fun and interesting characters.
 They started out small but quickly hit it big with a Dungeons & Dragons: Forgotten Realms branded game, Baldur's Gate.
-Baldur's Gate an isometric RPG game that garnered praise from all sides for its world and story.
+Baldur's Gate is an isometric RPG game that garnered praise from all sides for its world and story.
 Their sequel, Baldur's Gate 2, is often regarded as one of the best RPG games ever made with witty writing, compelling characters, and clever game design.

 bg2-1024x474.jpg